thalium/icebox/www/content/posts/getting_started.md

 ## Try Icebox

-Icebox now comes with full Python bindings allowing fast prototyping on top of VMI, whether you want to trace a user process or inspect the kernel internals.
+Icebox now comes with full Python bindings enabling fast prototyping on top of VMI, whether you want to trace a user process or inspect the kernel internals.

 The core itself is in C++ and exposes most of its public functions into an `icebox` Python 3 module.